Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 • Protesters using public information is exercising free speech, not a crime

-Minneapolis officials acknowledge concerns about transparency.
-Public Safety Commissioner Todd Barnette admitted there's "still a significant need for transparency around policing in the city."
-Yet the city moved forward with full encryption anyway.
+Public Safety Commissioner Todd Barnette acknowledged there's "still a significant need for transparency around policing in the city."
+The department encrypted everything anyway.

 Minneapolis launched a public online dashboard as an alternative to scanner access.
 Here's what it offers: